Skip to Content

 • Stretching out as if to urinate

-I immediately called the vet, who rushed over to assess the situation.
-When your horse colics, every second counts, especially with a young racehorse.
-While we waited, I tried to keep her calm and comfortable, but the pain was evident.
+When my filly colicked, I immediately called the vet, who rushed over to assess the situation.
+When your horse colics, every second counts.
+Time is literally life or death—some types of colic require surgery within hours to save the horse’s life.
+While we waited for the vet (typically 20-45 minutes in my area), I tried to keep her calm and comfortable, but the pain was evident.
+I did NOT administer any medication, supplements, or treatments without veterinary instruction.

 Vet’s Assessment & Treatment: A Multi-Pronged Approach